Skip to navigation menu Skip to content

 • April: Applications are reviewed.

-• Early May: Applicants will be notified of their status: accepted, waitlisted, or not selected.
+• Late April to early May: Applicants will be notified of their status: accepted, waitlisted, or not selected no later than early May.

 • College and career workshops